-This unit standard specifies the competencies required to provide general first aid.
-This includes assessing an emergency situation; applying prescribed first aid procedures and or techniques; reporting on casualty's condition, treatment and handing over to EMS; and completing of required documentation.
-This unit describes the competency skills and knowledge required to recognize and responds to any sudden illness, injuries and or life threatening incidents in Low- and High-risk areas.
+This unit standard specifies the competencies required to provide advanced first aid.
+The includes evaluating of an emergency situation; applying prescribed first aid procedures and or techniques; reporting on casualty's condition, treatment and handing over to EMS; and completing of required documentation.
+This unit describes the competency skills and knowledge required to recognize and respond to any sudden illness, injuries and or life threatening incidents in isolated and or distant areas but not excluding low-risk and high-risk areas.